Join the team!

 To apply, please sign in to our Teacher Portal and submit:

 - 1–2 page CV

 - 1-page statement of your teaching philosophy and how you’ll apply it at Hugo House

 - Two sample course descriptions with a syllabus or break-down of class content (no more than a page each) modeled after our online course catalog

-Submissions for course proposals for Spring 2022 must be received by September 1, 2022 for consideration to appear in the catalog.
-Spring quarter runs April 10–June 16, 2023.
+Submissions for course proposals for Fall 2023 must be received by March 21, 2023 for full consideration to appear in the catalog.
+Fall

 Teach Youth Classes

 We believe that youth voices are worth amplifying.
 Our programs offer opportunities for youth from all walks of life to craft their voices.